 As California's premier public undergraduate institution, SSU has a commitment to graduating students who have the ability to think critically and ethically and can effectively use information technology.

-Residential Life department and the Center for Student Leadership, Involvement & Service organize a wide variety of social and educational activities to ensure there activities for students.
-This can run the gamut from karaoke, community service events,video game contests, live music shows,comedy contests, lectures, trips to local Bay Area theatres, sporting events, museums, and much more.
+Student Involvement organizes a wide variety of social and educational activities for students.
+This can run the gamut from karaoke, community service events, video game contests, live music shows, comedy contests, lectures, trips to local Bay Area theatres, sporting events, museums, and much more.
 The alcohol and drug education program has become a model for other CSU campuses.
-The campus has a student newspaper and a student run radio station.
+The campus has a student newspaper, The Star, and a student-run radio station, KSUN Radio.
 For more information on events, visit the Seawolf Calendar.

 More than 100 clubs and organizations are available to accommodate a wide range of interests from ethnic and international to special hobbies and pursuits.